cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

      twin network, leveraging innovative modeling technologies such as federal learning.

-In brief, to address the above listed challenges, it is important to firstly propose a unified architecture of digital twin network, which defines the main functional components and interfaces ({{arch}}).
+To address the above listed challenges, it is important to agree on a unified architecture of digital twin network, which defines the main functional components and interfaces ({{arch}}).
 Then, relying upon such an architecture, it is required to continue researching on the key enabling technologies including data